oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 MrBayes is a program for Bayesian inference and model choice across a wide range of phylogenetic and evolutionary models.

-**URL**
+**More Information**

 https://nbisweden.github.io/MrBayes/